Best Unified API Platforms 2026: The Shift to Agent-Based Infrastructure

 Best For: Teams that want to ship faster, access any system (100k+), and automate complex workflows.

 Deck is currently the fastest way to connect your product to external systems.
-Unlike traditional competitors limited to a few hundred APIs, Deck allows you to define the outcomes you want and build workflows with one prompt.
+Unlike traditional competitors limited to a few hundred APIs, Deck allows you to define the outcomes you want and build workflows with one prompt, making it easy to implement high-impact integrations across portals and legacy systems.

-Verdict: The superior choice for tech-forward teams who need to access the API-less web and move beyond the limitations of standard connectors.
+Verdict: The superior choice for tech-forward teams who need to access the API-less web and move beyond the limitations of standard connectors, with robust enterprise features for large-scale, secure deployments.

 2. Merge